 It’s true that some areas of the country aren’t facing such shortages in the coming years, but regionally, nurses are projected to be in high demand for much of the next decade.
-The vacancy rate for nurses, physicians, and other health care providers in Maryland doubled from 7% to 14% from 2014 to 2018.
+According to the American Hospital Association, job openings for RNs have increased 45 percent since January 2020 and 41 percent for other clinical staff.
 Simply put: there aren’t enough qualified candidates to fill open positions.

 While an issue for the state, all of this information is coincidentally great news if you’re considering becoming a nurse in Baltimore.

 Aside from the fact that you’ll likely have numerous job prospects after you earn your BSN, why else should you become a nurse in Baltimore?
 Because a career in nursing offers:

 Due to an aging population, changes to health insurance policy and the increasing pace of medical innovation, today’s healthcare landscape continues to evolve and grow.
 That means the need for nurses will likely rise now and in the future, too.
 In fact, the Bureau of Labor Statistics expects the employment of registered nurses to grow by 9 percent between 2020 and 2030, much faster than the average for all other occupations.